Metaswitch/clearwater-live-test/README.md

 This example would create two numbers in ellis/homestead, register them, then send a MESSAGE transaction between them before deregistering and destroying the numbers.
 Because the deregistration takes place in a cleanup block, this happens even if the main scenario fails or hits an exception.

-There are different `skip` functions that can be included in a test, based on the command line options given at run time:
+There are different `skip` functions that can be included in a test.
+These control whether a test case is run, based on the command line options given at run time:

  - `skip_unless_pstn`: PSTN test, requires that `PSTN=true` be passed to rake or the test will be skipped.
  - `skip_unless_live`: Live call test, requires that a live number is given to rake as `LIVENUMBER=...`.
- - `skip_unless_<application server>`: Application Server test, requires that a hostname for the particular server is passed to rake as, e.g. `GEMINI=...`.
+ - `skip_unless_<application server>`: Application Server test, requires that a hostname for the particular server is passed to rake as (for example) `GEMINI=...`.
  - `skip_if_udp`: Used to mark a test that's only valid when using TCP
  - `skip_unless_ellis_api_key`: Test that requires the Ellis API key, for example a test that creates specific endpoints
  - `skip`: Used to mark out currently broken tests, tests should not be left in this state for longer than necessary.